Venmyn Deloitte

-Venmyn Deloitte is a wholly owned subsidiary of Deloitte.
-The company provides consulting services to the global minerals industry, bridging the disciplines of mining and finance, and emphasises Deloitte's commitment to the global mining industry.
+Venmyn Deloitte is a wholly owned subsidiary of Deloitte that focuses on the global mineral industry.
+The company provides consulting services, bridging the disciplines of mining and finance.
 It is headquartered in Sandton, Johannesburg, South Africa.

 History

-Company Milestones
+Foundation 1988 - 2005

 Venmyn Rand was established in 1988 by Andy Clay and Dr Willo Stear, with the financial assistance of Rand Merchant Bank (RMB).
+Venmyn Rand, which received the second part of its name from this prior association, remained part of RMB for the next 9 years.

 It was absorbed into RMB Resources but later purchased back by the original founders.
-It has gone through several shareholder changes since then, with the most recent being the acquisition of Venmyn by professional services firm Deloitte.

-1988–1997

-Clay and Stear established Venmyn in 1988, with funding from RMB.
-Venmyn Rand, which gets the second part of its name from this prior association, remained part of RMB for the next 9 years.

-1997–2005

 In 1997, Clay and Stear led a management buyout of Venmyn.
 The founders increased their shareholding to 50% each.

-2005 (September) – 2012 (October)
+It then went through several shareholder changes.

+2005 - present

 The shareholding structure changed several times after September 2005, when co-founder Stear sold his share of the company.
 At this point, several minority shareholders were introduced.
 Minority shareholders and their stakes in the company changed periodically thereafter.
 Clay’s shareholding was also periodically readjusted.

-2012 (November) - present

-Professional services firm Deloitte purchased Venmyn establishing Venmyn Deloitte.

-Business units

-1988–2007

-Venmyn (now renamed Venmyn Deloitte) has historically not had different business units, and has had a flat management structure, although company employees write the technical reports with which they are the most familiar and with which they have the most experience.

-2008

-In 2008 Venmyn (now renamed Venmyn Deloitte) decided to start running the graphics section of the company as a stand-alone business.
+In 2008 the company decided to start running the graphics section of the company as a stand-alone business.
 Known as Interaction, the stand-alone company was 56% owned by Venmyn, with Interaction staff owning the remainder.
 This business became fully owned by Venmyn in 2012.